 Adaptive equipment in open access computer areas and libraries

 Height adjustable desks

 - Digital magnifiers

-- Low level print/copy/scan devices
+- Low level print/copy/scan devices in some areas

 You can find out details of our open access computer areas here.
 Look out for student helpers or ask the library Help Desk staff if you are unsure where to find this equipment.

 The university provides a set of standard software for staff and students, and also a range of specialist accessibility software

 Induction loops are installed on most of our service points.